Best Reel Mower Review – Top 5 Sharpest List for Jun. 2017

 There are those who have always sworn by their old-fashioned reel mower, but many more homeowners have been convinced to switch away from a power mower after trying a new-era push mower, designed to be easier to push and more effective at cutting a lawn.

-Skip the introduction for now as I am busy – click the following link to see which reel mowers made it onto the best reel mower top 5 list.
+Take your time and read the reel mower buying guide information below.
+Alternatively, skip ahead by clicking on the following link, to see which models made it onto the best reel mower top 5 list.

 Why Use a Reel or Push Mower?

 There are good reasons to switch (or switch back) to a push mower.

 The obvious ones first: the best reel mower is far cheaper to buy, operate and maintain than a power mower, whether you compare it to a gas-powered, battery-powered or electric model of comparable quality – and specially when you compare it to an robot lawn mower.

 Other benefits are almost as obvious; a mower that relies on “human power” is more environmentally-friendly than any other type of lawnmower (the EPA says a power mower pumps out as many hydrocarbons per hour as 11 new cars), it doesn’t create any noise pollution, pushing a hand mower is better aerobic exercise than wheeling a power motor around the yard, and the blades on reel mowers won’t break or shatter when unexpectedly hitting a rock because they’re not moving at high speed.

 Many gardeners say that hand-cutting is also better for your lawn since a well-built reel mower cuts each blade precisely and cleanly and then seals it, keeping the tips greener and the lawn healthier.
 In fact, one member of the Groom+Style team grew up next to a gardener, who wouldn’t touch his showcase lawn with any electric or gas-powered tool.